kcrane3576/eks-mlops-blueprint/README.md

 1. Local Environment Files
 - Create a directory named `env/` in the project root
 - Inside it, create a file named `.dev.env`
-    - Use the provided `.local.env` file at the root as a reference
+    - Use the provided `env/.local.env` file at the root as a reference
     - Be sure to define a valid `WRITE_ROLE_ARN` and `READ_ROLE_ARN` in this file before proceeding to `Step 2`
 2. GitHub Repository Variables and Secrets
 - Go to your repository’s Settings → Secrets and Variables → Actions
 - These must be defined at the repository level — not as GitHub Environments — due to OIDC limitations
-- Use `.github.env` in the root as a reference for required repository-level variables and secrets.
+- Use `env/.github.env` in the root as a reference for required repository-level variables and secrets.

 #### ⚠️ Environment File Warning
 The `env/` directory and `.dev.env` file are intentionally excluded from version control via the `.gitignore` file.